davis-b/drawbridge/README.md

 ![program-in-action](docs/example_video.gif)

 ### Requirements: ###
 All you need is an internet connection, Linux or Windows, and an x86\_64 CPU.
+If you don't want to build the program from source, you can find the binaries in the [releases](https://github.com/davis-b/drawbridge/releases/tag/v1.0.0) page.

 #### Build requirements: ####
 If you're building _Drawbdrige_ from source, you will need: